telerik/ajax-docs/controls/treelist/items/overview.md

 If the treelist uses different styling for odd- and even- numbered rows, the even-numbered are called __AlternitingItems__ while the odd ones are just __Items__.
 The __TreeListDataItem.ItemType__ property returns whether the current TreeListDataItem is Item or AlternatingItem.
 Its style can be customized by using respectively the __ItemStyle__ and __AlternatingItemStyle__ properties.![TreeListDataItems](images/treelist_items_dataitems.png)

-For more information on the TreeListDataItem object, see its [Server-side API]({%slug treelist/server-side-programming/treelistdataitem-object%}) and[Client-side API]({%slug treelist/client-side-programming/treelistdataitem-object%}) documentation articles.
+For more information on the TreeListDataItem object, see its [Server-side API]({%slug treelist/server-side-programming/treelistdataitem-object%}) and [Client-side API]({%slug treelist/client-side-programming/treelistdataitem-object%}) documentation articles.

 ## TreeListHeaderItem